 Deploying the Driver Package to the Windows driver store

-The INF files, with the CAB files are also available to download through the corporate install portal:
+The INF files are also available to download through the corporate install portal:

 This can be used to add the DisplayLink driver into a Windows system image and for the driver to be installed when the DisplayLink device is connected.

 To deploy the driver package, it needs to be added to the Windows driver store.
 This can be done using the Windows command